Boo at the Zoo

 - Ghost Train may be scary for riders

 - Scary and non-scary Haunted Mansion

-- Trick or Treat Houses for the little goblins and ghouls to stock up on candy and treats
+- Trick-or-Treat Houses for little goblins to stock up on treats

 - Live entertainment on two stages